ZhangGe6/GestureDet/readme.md

 ![](./docs/nanodet_train_curve.png)

 After training, I get the detection model with mAP of 0.5644.
+The checkpoint can be downloaded from [here](https://pan.baidu.com/s/1JT5vzP-KLkdUFaSmGRnJQg?pwd=tupz) and placed in the folder `./Detector/nanodet/workspace/nanodet_m_hand/`

 #### hand pose estimation model training
 For image pre-processing, model training and result post-processing, I largely refer to [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose).